darwinrecreant/sales-exporter/index.md

 ## Optional

-If you don't trust the link above then you can copy the source code in the js file in this repository, save a bookmark on the sales page, edit the bookmark, write `javascript:` in the url bar of the bookmark, and paste the code after that text in the same url bar.
+If you don't trust the link above then you can copy the source code in the js file in the repository provided at the top, save a bookmark on the sales page, edit the bookmark, write `javascript:` in the url bar of the bookmark, and paste the code after that text in the same url bar.